[Please Note: The Overview Session has already occurred. Go to the News Story for this event to read about what happened.]

 Please read the information about registration carefully.

-3) If you did not attend either the Day One or Day Two sessions of this forum, please watch the videos from one or more of the prior days to "get up to speed" on this working series, (recordings of the sessions as well as the slides used by the speakers) BEFORE you fill out the Registration of Interest Form.
+3) If you did not attend either the Session One or Session Two sessions of this forum, please watch the videos from one or more of the prior days to "get up to speed" on this working series, (recordings of the sessions as well as the slides used by the speakers) BEFORE you fill out the Registration of Interest Form.
 After completing the Registration of Interest form, then pay as explained above.

 Forum Organizing Committee